 Dr. Gail Willsky

 Biochemist and Associate Professor at the University at Buffalo (SUNY) School of Medicine and Biomedical Sciences.
-Dr. Willsky has been co-director of the MHIRT-Peru laboratory work since 2011 at the National University of Trujillo (UNT).
+Dr. Willsky was co-director of the MHIRT-Peru laboratory work from 2011-2015 at the National University of Trujillo (UNT).
 She oversees students researching microbiology, toxicity screening, and phytochemistry of medicinal plants.

 Dr. Thomas Love

-Ashley Glenn is Director of the Sacred Seeds community garden program at the Missouri Botanical Garden.
-She has helped NPP lay the foundation for community medicinal plant and food gardens on the north coast and highlands of Peru.
+Ashley Glenn was Director of the Sacred Seeds community garden program at the Missouri Botanical Garden.
+She helped NPP lay the foundation for community medicinal plant and food gardens on the north coast and highlands of Peru.

 Dr. Ana Mariella Bacigalupo